 In Britain, retail stores offering hats for sale needed a license.
 The words “Dealer in Hats by Retail" was sanctioned as an authorized hat shop.
 Anyone else was illegal.
 Every man's hat sold needed to be stamped on the interior liner, stating the tax had been paid.

 Like today, the tax varied depending on the price.
 For less expensive flat hats, a 6% tax was paid.
 More luxurious top hats the rate went as high as 14%.
 Anyone who failed to pay the tax was hit with heavy fines, which is expected.
-Anyone caught forging the stamps was sentenced to the death, which is not.
+Anyone caught forging the stamps was sentenced to death.

 How do you celebrate tax day?